Professor of Architectural Projects at the Higher Technical School of Architecture of the Polytechnic University of Madrid (ETSAM).

 Who is Carmen Espegel Alonso?

 Conference.
-Reinvent the built assets
+Reinventing the built heritage

 Reason for being the heritage of the 21st century